 What does Active Men hope to do?

 We plan to host an event in February.
 It will not be just about men though, it will be about dads & sons and include women too.
 Women play a big part in their lives and can be a big influence on them and can encourage them to start talking.

 It maybe that they have a concern about their son, boyfriend or husband in some aspect of their health.
 Maybe helping to get them to talk about their health might help address some of these issues they deal with.
 It’s just about having that confidence to talk and women can be a catalyst in pushing them to do that.

 Most of all we are looking to work in partnership with others.
 Maybe have links with Sheffield Wednesday and Sheffield United and others coming onboard with the event in February.

-There will be opportunities where men can get some health checks, get their height, weight and blood pressure done and there will be chance as well to hear about other things that are happening that might be of interest.
+There will be opportunities where the men can have health checks, get their height, weight and blood pressure done and there will be chance as well to hear about other things that are happening that might be of interest.